Bell peppers are the go-to ingredient that adds a pop of sweetness and crisp texture to so many dishes (a mild cultivar of Capsicum annuum).

 5 - Jalapeño Peppers

-Don’t let their spiciness intimidate you – jalapeños have a unique flavor profile that’s worth exploring.
+Don't let their spiciness intimidate you - jalapeños have a unique flavor that's worth exploring.
 When roasted, they offer a smoky and slightly sweet undertone that balances out their heat.

-It’s best to tread with caution when substituting for jalapeños – their fiery nature can quickly overpower a dish if not used in moderation.
+It's best to tread with caution when substituting for jalapeños - their fiery nature can quickly overpower a dish if not used in moderation.
 Start with a small amount and taste as you go, adjusting the heat level to your liking.
-And don’t forget to wear gloves while handling them!
-Trust us on this one.